SERVIR-Amazonia/suriname-training/flood-mapping/01_Precipitation.md

 ## Exercises

 1. How does the precipitation data look if we move our *pin* to the city of Paramaribo and run the script?
-Is the precipitation cicle look different than our previous location?
+Is the precipitation cycle look different than the previous location?

 <p align="center">
 <img src="../images/flood/T6_1_04.png" vspace="10" width="600">